 Remove the lid and stir in ½ cup slivered almonds.
 Sauté until excess liquid is steamed off.
 The dish is ready when the green beans are crispy and the almonds are toasted and browned, about 5 minutes.

 - Green beans, also known as string beans, come in a variety of types.
 I recommend using thin green beans like French haricot verts or classic string beans (this is the most common type in the grocery store).
 Haricot verts are long and thin and have a great flavor.
-They can be found pre-snapped at Trader Joe's.
+They can be found pre-trimmed and cut at most grocery stores.

 - If you want extra crispy green beans (I'm talking crunchy ends and darkly toasted almonds) continue to sauté for an additional five minutes past the recommended time on the recipe.
 This will yield very crispy, deeply flavored beans.